BaleChen/balechen.github.io/_pages/more.md

 ---
 ## AI Interest Group

 At NYU Shanghai, I co-founded the AI Interest Group with Margaret Mao, Yuxuan Xia, and Xinqi Zou.
 We have successfully held many workshops and seminars in from 2023 to 2024.
-You can find the materials from past events [here](https://drive.google.com/drive/folders/1zlYKYDaf0lSpnKC3JH_vL7ORAkdoO05X?usp=sharing).
-I am not  If you would like to join our group, please sign up for the mailing list [here](https://docs.google.com/forms/d/e/1FAIpQLSf3CvMgE_2UGC6suhIov9IiJHZYjYaCphXNVPxXrwlsXX3tFQ/viewform).
+Yet, I am not actively managing this group anymore.
+If you are interested, please sign up for the mailing list throught [this form](https://docs.google.com/forms/d/e/1FAIpQLSf3CvMgE_2UGC6suhIov9IiJHZYjYaCphXNVPxXrwlsXX3tFQ/viewform) and get in touch with the current admin board memebers.

 ## Vocal Performance

 I have been a bass singer in NYU Shanghai's *Octave Fusion* A Cappella Choir for almost 3 years.
-My vocal range is B1 (which is probably what got me recruited) - D5.
+My vocal range is B1 (which is probably what got me recruited) - D4.
 Below is my lovely A Cappella family!

 <div style="display: flex;">
     <img src="/images/aca_fall21.jpg" alt="Fall 2021" style="flex: 1; max-width: 48%; margin-right: 2%;" />